So why is Dick Dale and His Del-Tones’ Greatest Hits on this best 1,000 albums ever thing?

 Pop culture stuff that’s somehow related to Dick Dale and His Del-Tones’ Greatest Hits

-You get the sense that while Paige has accumulated massive material riches due to his participation in Led Zeppelin and other musical projects, this is what truly makes him happy: the joyful simplicity of playing a great 1962 surf rock song.
+You get the sense that while Page has accumulated massive material riches due to his participation in Led Zeppelin and other musical projects, this is what truly makes him happy: the joyful simplicity of playing a great 1962 surf rock song.
 And, sure, doing it from within the comfort of your mansion certainly doesn’t hurt, I’m sure.

 Some stats & info about Dick Dale and His Del-Tones – Greatest Hits 1961-1976